 - 18 years of age or older.

-- Have at least one chronic medical condition, such as:
+- Have a disability or at least three chronic medical condition, such as:

 - Heart disease, high blood pressure, lung disease, diabetes, kidney disease or arthritis.